Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

+- don't use separate psi: links, just one with command in json
+- Remove unused Notify cases
+- banner link in browser/debug

 * Add an "About" tab...?
 * Re-work settings tab (in response to user feedback)
 * Write descriptions for all i18n messages -- Settings stuff